File: the hypocrisy of sales in fashion

 Bulk :

-• We clear unsold winter items 15 days after the start of winter (January 8 in 2020)
+• We clear out unsold winter stock 15 days after the start of winter (January 8 in 2020)

-• And the "unsold items of the summer", as it begins [Editor's note initially scheduled for June 24, the sales were postponed to July 15 due to the Covid-19 crisis].
+• And the "unsold summer items", as it has just begun [Editor's note: Initially scheduled for June 24, the sales were postponed to July 15 due to the Covid-19 crisis].

-So you must be saying to yourself that things are getting really , really weird, the sales in 2020 .
+Now you must be thinking that this is becoming a really , really weird thing, the sales in 2020 .

-The subject is not new, as early as 2016 the French Ready-to-Wear Federation expressed its opposition to this calendar.
+The subject is not new; in 2016 the French Ready-to-Wear Federation expressed its opposition to this calendar.

 3. Promotions all year round: but what are sales really?